usnistgov/mass2/docs/line_fitting.md

 One detail that's changed: the new models parameterize the tau values (scale lengths of exponential tails) in eV units.
 The old fitters assumed tau were given in units of bins.
 Another is that the parameter "integral" refers to the integrated number of counts across all energies; the old parameter "amplitude" was the same but scaled by the bin width in eV.
 The old way didn't make sense, but that's how it was.

-To do
-^^^^^

-* [x] We probably should restructure the `SpectralLine`, `GenericLineModel`, and perhaps also the older `LineFitter` objects such that the specific versions for (say) Mn Kα become not subclasses but instances of them.
-See `issue 182 <https://github.com/usnistgov/mass/issues/182>`_ on the question of whether this change might speed up loading of MASS.
-Done by PR#120.
-* [x] Add to `GenericLineModel` one or more methods to make plots comparing data and fit with parameter values printed on the plot.
-* [x] The LMFIT view of models is such that we would probably find it easy to fit one histogram for the sum of (say) a Mn Kα and a Cr Kβ line simultaneously.
-Add features to our object, as needed, and document the procedure here.
-* [ ] We could implement convolution between two models (see just below `CompositeModel <https://lmfit.github.io/lmfit-py/model.html#lmfit.model.CompositeModel>`_ in the docs for how to do this).
-* [x] At some point, we ought to remove the deprecated `LineFitter` object and subclasses thereof.